Sanqui/discard/README.md

 [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) is an excellent tool for end users.
 If you're a single person who wants to make a few backups, please, **go ahead and use it**.
 It has a straightforward GUI and multiple formatting options, particularly HTML, which allows for exporting chat logs that are easy to browse.
 I've even made a brief contribution myself.

 What does Discard do differently?
 Discard is a more advanced archival tool.
 Its goal is to **record Discord API responses** with minimal data processing.
 This allows for certainty that no data is missed, even for exotic types of content, or in case Discord changes its API.
-The data can then further be processed by other tools.
+The data can then further be derived by other tools.

 In particular, I hope to address these issues with DiscordChatExporter which have been marked as out of scope: